A Day in the Life of an Executive Chef

 Because of the high demands placed on executive chefs, the position requires a substantial amount of education, experience, and training.
 Increasingly, top chef positions are being filled by individuals with classical culinary training.

-As far as experience, it is essential for executive chefs to have accumulated a familiarity with every aspect of kitchen management and cooking.
+As far as experience, it is essential for executive chefs to have accumulated familiarity with every aspect of kitchen management and cooking.
 Only candidates with broad experience in a restaurant or fine hotel setting are considered for this type of role.

 In addition, because the executive chef position requires some business management skills, it can be beneficial to have business or management experience or training if your goal is landing an executive chef position.
 Taking a few management courses or having past experience in personnel management or accounting can only increase your chances of success.